Our top pick for

 Updated .
 What changed?

 Palantir filed an S-1 registration form with the U.S. Securities and Exchange Commission (SEC) to publicly list its shares on the NYSE.
-According to that filing, the stock will go public under the ticker symbol PLTR, and the stock is expected to go public on September 23.
+The stock launched under the ticker symbol PLTR on September 30.

 But Palantir isn’t offering a traditional IPO.
 Instead, the stock will be offered as a direct listing, which means it’s being sold by current Palantir investors rather than being created as fresh stock.
-And multiple reports suggest that Palantir is planning to lock up to 80% of its shares.
+And multiple reports suggest that Palantir plans to lock up 80% of its shares until December 31, 2020.

 Palantir is trying to raise another $1 billion in fresh capital outside its public offering, according to CNBC.
 To date, Palantir has raised $2.6 billion and Forbes suggests the company could be worth as much as $30 billion.
 According to the S-1 filing, the company intends to list Class A, Class B and Class F stock.
 The Class A common shares will be available on the NYSE.

 From 2018 to 2019, the company grew from $590 million to $740 million, but Forbes warns that Palantir is deeply loss-making, reporting net margins of -78% in 2019.

 Like all investments, purchasing stock in Palantir is far from risk-free.
 The company’s financial reporting is ambiguous, and the potential lock-up period could tie up investor funds for months on end.
 Investors will need to perform their own due diligence and examine Palantir’s financial history in greater detail.